-- Despite its acknowledgment that "[w]e do not have such data to support OxyContin promotion," Purdue ran a full-page ad for OxyContin in the Journal of the American Medical Association, proclaiming, "There Can Be Life With Relief," and showing a man happily fly-fishing alongside his grandson, implying that OxyContin would help users' function.
-This ad earned a warning letter from the FDA, which admonished, "It is particularly disturbing that your November ad would tout 'Life With Relief' yet fail to warn that patients can die from taking OxyContin." - Purdue sponsored APF's A Policymaker's Guide to Understanding Pain & Its 236.
-Management, which claimed that "multiple clinical studies" have shown that opioids are effective in improving daily function, psychological health, and health-related quality of life for chronic pain patients.
-But the article cited as support for this in fact stated the contrary, noting the absence of long-term studies and concluding, "[f]or functional outcomes, the other analgesics were significantly more effective than were opioids." - A series of medical journal advertisements for OxyContin in 2012 presented "Pain Vignettes"-case studies featuring patients with pain conditions persisting over several months-that implied functional improvement.
-For example, one advertisement described a "writer with osteoarthritis of the hands" and implied that OxyContin would help him work more effectively. - Similarly, since at least May of 2011, Endo has distributed and made available on 238. its website, www.opana.com, a pamphlet promoting Opana ER with photographs depicting patients with physically demanding jobs like those of a construction worker or chef, misleadingly implying that the drug would provide long-term pain relief and functional improvement. - As noted above, Janssen sponsored and edited a patient education guide entitled 239.

-Finding Relief: Pain Management for Older Adults (2009), which states as "a fact" that "opioids may make it easier for people to live normally."
+- 240. Purdue sponsored APF's A Policymaker's Guide to Understanding Pain & Its Management, which claimed that "multiple clinical studies" have shown that opioids are effective in improving daily function, psychological health, and health-related quality of life for chronic pain patients.
+But the article cited as support for this in fact stated the contrary, noting the absence of long-term studies and concluding, "[f]or functional outcomes, the other analgesics were significantly more effective than were opioids." - 241.
+A series of medical journal advertisements for OxyContin in 2012 presented "Pain Vignettes"-case studies featuring patients with pain conditions persisting over several months-that implied functional improvement.
+For example, one advertisement described a "writer with osteoarthritis of the hands" and implied that OxyContin would help him work more effectively. - 242.
+Similarly, since at least May of 2011, Endo has distributed and made available on its website, www.opana.com, a pamphlet promoting Opana ER with photographs depicting patients with physically demanding jobs like those of a construction worker or chef, misleadingly implying that the drug would provide long-term pain relief and functional improvement. - 243.
+As noted above, Janssen sponsored and edited a patient education guide entitled Finding Relief: Pain Management for Older Adults (2009), which states as "a fact" that "opioids may make it easier for people to live normally."
 This guide features a man playing golf on the cover and lists examples of expected functional improvement from opioids, like sleeping through the night, returning to work, recreation, sex, walking, and climbing stairs.
 It assures patients that, "[u]sed properly, opioid medications can make it possible for people with chronic pain to 'return to normal."
-Similarly, Responsible Opioid Prescribing (2007), sponsored and distributed by Cephalon, Endo, and Purdue, taught that relief of pain by opioids, by itself, improved patients' function.
+Similarly, Responsible Opioid Prescribing (2007), sponsored and distributed by Teva, Endo, and Purdue, taught that relief of pain by opioids, by itself, improved patients' function.
 The book remains for sale online.